Ivy Julia Cromartie Stranahan: Life in Fort Lauderdale

 She met Frank Stranahan shortly after arriving in Fort Lauderdale.
 He had opened the Stranahan and Co.
 Trading Post in 1893 to trade with the local Seminoles and also held the local contract for mail delivery.
 The pair courted, and after she returned to Lemon City at the end of the school year, she accepted Stranahan's proposal of marriage.
 After taking a trip following the wedding to visit family members, they settled back in Fort Lauderdale and built Pioneer House, later known as Stranahan House.
 In 1911, she helped to found and initially led the Fort Lauderdale Woman's Club.

+After her husband died in 1929, Ivy was left to handle the costs of the Stranahan house.
+She rented out rooms to those traveling in the area and, from 1939 to 1979, leased the bottom floor to E. J. Blackwell for the installment of a restaurant.
+Aside from maintaining the house, she continued her personal efforts to advocate for marginalized groups in the Fort Lauderdale area.